De Spiegeleire implements SealScope™ 100% seal inspection on pâté packaging line

 causes visually unappealing discoloration and faster spoiling.
 These leaks are typically caused by product or material in the seal – such as a piece of pâté or the plastic tray – or by folded packaging film.
 Since millions of units are produced every year, a full manual inspection is impossible and too costly.
 As there is still a risk that manual sample tests can deliver defective packaging, De Spiegeleire investigated a solution that automatically inspects 100% of the packaging produced.

 Omori Europe, the packaging machine supplier and a partner of Engilico, recommended De Spiegeleire to evaluate the SealScope ™ seal inspection system.
 After checking with other references, they were confident it was a technology they needed to adopt.
-This flexible packaging inspection system is based on sensors mounted on the sealing bars of the packaging machine, measuring the distance or vibration when closing the sealing bars.
+This flexible packaging inspection system is based on sensors mounted on the sealing jaws of the packaging machine, measuring the sealing behavior during closing of the sealing bars.
 The measured signal is compared with a reference measurement signal of good seals.
 Folds or product in the seal are thus detected and further ejected from the conveyor band.
 Because the sensors are directly integrated into the packaging machine, there is no extra floorspace required and no need for special adjustments to be made to the production line.
 Another advantage of the non-destructive seal inspection is that if the product in the rejected packages is still intact, it can be repackaged, which leads to less overall waste.

 “The choice of SealScope™ is perfectly in line with our quality policy,” says David De Spiegeleire, managing director, “Our pâté itself is authentic, but our machinery is modern and our production process is fully tailored to our customers’ high quality requirements.”